ingeniasoftware/luthier-ci/docs/en/006_authentication/003_framework.md

 ];
 ```

-Having said that, we will update the code with the following:
+Let's update the User Provider code with the following:

 ```php
 <?php